FireElementalNE/RetroColorAnalysis/README.md

 By FireElementalNE

 This program is made to analyze old game maps for color information.
+In reality you can analyze any set of images.

 ```
 usage: main.py [-h] [-i INPUT] [-o OUTPUT] [-a] [-t] [-H HTML]